To apply for one of our international bachelor’s degree programmes, you will need:

 - Studied in the USA, UK, Ireland, Australia, New Zealand or one of Canada’s English-speaking provinces and obtained (or will obtain) a secondary school diploma with at least two years’ schooling there.

 - Or completed two years at a higher education institute there.

 - You can provide official confirmation from your secondary school or university that you have:Studied at a secondary school or university where English is the language of instruction and completed two years or more of full-time secondary education there.

 - Or completed two years at a higher education institute.

 Under this category you will be registered for a KdG Skype language test during your application.
 The test includes a written task.
 Please note that the language test can only be arranged during the period January – July.

 KdG offers free on-campus language screening sessions to check your level of English.
 These consist of a test on reading comprehension, listening comprehension and vocabulary, and a speaking and writing assessment with an examiner.

-- These tests will take place in Antwerp (Campus Groenplaats) on the following dates:
+- These tests will take place in Antwerp (Campus Groenplaats)

 - You may only attend one on-campus screening session.
 If you do not obtain the required grade, you will need to take one of the alternative language tests referred to above.